webplatform/docs/css/properties/font-family/index.md

-{{Page_Title}}
+{{Page_Title|font-family}}
 {{Flags
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|This property contains one or more font family names and/or generic family names.
-For each character that a user agent (browser) has to render, it iterates through the list of family names (first to last) until it matches a font available on the system that contains a glyph for that character.}}
+{{Summary_Section|The <code>font-family</code> property allows one or more font family names and/or generic family names to be specified for usage on the selected element(s)' text.
+The browser then goes through the list; for each character in the selection it applies the first font family that has an available glyph for that character.}}
 {{CSS Property
 |Initial value=depends on user agent
 |Applies to=All elements